 App-y New Year!
+Best Educational Apps

 January 03, 2018

-- Khan Academy
+Khan Academy Kids

 One thing to note is that it is an American app so you need to get past the American spellings and a few different terms but trust me, it’s worth it.

 If your child is finding learning their times tables challenging then this is the app for you.
 Rather than endlessly trying to learn times tables by rote they can learn them by song!
-Maths Rockx have changed the words to a mixture of modern songs mixed in with some pop classics to help your child rock out their tables.
+Maths Rockx has changed the words to a mixture of modern songs mixed in with some pop classics to help your child rock out their tables.

 This is an app for anyone needing to learn a new topic or a really great way to revise.
 You can search through study sets that have been created by others or use it to create your own.
-You can make flashcards, play games and use different learning tools to make revision more inspiring.
+You can make flashcards, play educational games and use different learning tools to make revision more inspiring.

-- 10 Monkeys Multiplication
+10 Monkeys Multiplication

-Learn your times tables through a series of absorbing games.
+Learn your times tables through a series of absorbing maths games.
 Mastering your times tables in this app helps to release the monkeys and makes them very happy.
 Addictive for both children and parents alike.
-For those with a competitive nature there is a leaderboard you can attempt to get on.
+For those with a competitive nature, there is a leaderboard you can attempt to get on.

 Hairy Letters and Hairy Phonics

-In our modern world of technology, parents are often concerned that children aren’t learning when they are using computers.
+In our modern world of technology, parents are often concerned that young children aren’t learning when they are using computers.
 Here at Explore, we combine our curriculum and bespoke online teaching tools with dedicated attention from our expert tutors.
-Together with an inspiring, vibrant learning environment it means our members actually enjoy coming to learn!
+Together with an inspiring, vibrant learning environment, it means our members actually enjoy coming to learn!